dsharlet/array/README.md

   cmpq  %rcx, %rdx
   jne LBB8_7
 ```
-This is **40-50x** faster than a naive C implementation of nested loops on my machine, and it should be within a factor of
-2 of the peak possible performance.
+This is **40-50x** faster than a naive C implementation of nested loops on my machine, and it should be within a factor of 2 of the peak possible performance.

-(\*) Unfortunately, this doesn't generate performant code currently and requires a few tweaks to work around an issue in LLVM.
+(\*) Unfortunately, this doesn't generate performant code currently and requires a few tweaks to work around an [issue](https://bugs.llvm.org/show_bug.cgi?id=45863) in LLVM.
-See the [matrix example](examples/linear_algebra/matrix.cpp) for the example code that produces the above assembly.
+See the [matrix example](examples/linear_algebra/matrix.cpp) for the code that produces the above assembly.
 To summarise, it is currently necessary to perform the accumulation into a temporary buffer instead of accumulating directly into the output.
-I think this will be unnecessary when LLVM fixes a [basic issue](https://bugs.llvm.org/show_bug.cgi?id=45863).

 ### CUDA support